lk4ml/blog_example/about.md

 I am working as a DevOps Engineer with 4+ years of experience.
 Currently my focus in on Golang and Kubernetes.
 I have worked on with various clients to provide cloud-native solutions with programmable infrastructure using modern tools - Docker, Helm, Terraform, Prometheus, Grafana, Ansible, etc. I have contributed to and also led a team to drive the work on an open source project, [EasyEngine](https://easyengine.io/).

-If you check [me out on GitHub](https://github.com/mbtamuli), you'll see me contributing to open source projects and tinkering with various personal projects.

 If any of the above sounds interesting and you'd like chat, drop an email at **contact** at **mriyam** dot **dev** or select a slot [**on my calendar**](https://calendar.x.ai/mriyam/virtual) to schedule a meeting.

 Here is my [Résumé]({{ site.baseurl }}/public/resume.pdf).